bicCluster/learning-cluster/README.md

 1. burn by command `dd` [[ref]](http://www.ubuntu.com/download/desktop/create-a-usb-stick-on-mac-osx)
 2. burn by UNetbootin [[ref]](http://unetbootin.github.io/) Please update if there are methods that work.
 A convenient method is to install Ubuntu from CD (the CD is already provided, you can find it near the machines).

 ###Bullet points when installation
+1. Insert the disk and press the power button to turn-off the machine.
+The lights on the machine should turn-off after a few seconds.
+Then press the pwer button again to start the machine.
+2. Once the machine starts, press F11 to enter Boot menu.
+Select `boot from disk` option.
+3. Select the `Install Ubuntu Server` option.
+4. Make the appropriate language realted settings.
-1. Detect keyboard layout?
+5. Detect keyboard layout?
 Select `No`
+6. Select the appropriate time settings.
-2. Encrypt your home directory?
+7. Encrypt your home directory?
 Select `No`
-3. Partition method: `Guided - use entire disk` if there is such a choice.
+8. Partition method: `Guided - use entire disk` if there is such a choice.
 If there is multiple partition selections, just take the default one.
-4. Write changes to disks?
+9. Write changes to disks?
 Select `Yes`
-5. Network configuration.
+10. Network configuration.
 Choose `eth1` when configure `losalamos` and `eth0` (OR `eth1`, both are okay) when configure `alpha`, `beta` and `gamma`.
+Also, in case of `alpha`, `beta` and `gamma`, the network config will fail.
+Select `Do not configure netwrok`.
-6. HTTP proxy information? `Continue` with blank
+11. HTTP proxy information? `Continue` with blank
-7. How do you want to manage upgrades on this system? `Install security updates automatically`
+12. How do you want to manage upgrades on this system? `Install security updates automatically`
-8. Choose software to install: Press space on `OpenSSH server` and there is a `*` ensures that you have chosen the software.
+13. Choose software to install: Press space on `OpenSSH server` and there is a `*` ensures that you have chosen the software.
 Then press `Continue`.
-9. Install the GRUB boot loader to the master boot record?
+14. Install the GRUB boot loader to the master boot record?
 Choose `YES`.
+15. Before finishing installation, choose `Yes` for `Set clock to UTC` option
-10. Unmount partitions that are in use? `YES`
+16. Unmount partitions that are in use? `YES`

 [Here](https://www.youtube.com/watch?v=P5lMuMhmd4Q) is a step-by-step installation video.